 - The transaction is itself a contract-creation transaction from attacker EOA

-MoolahProxy.flashLoan()for WBNB at decoded call18, which delegates into the implementation at19and calls back into attacker-controlledonMoolahFlashLoan()at21. - Inside that callback, the executor calls
+MoolahProxy.flashLoan()for WBNB, which delegates into the implementation and immediately calls back into attacker-controlledonMoolahFlashLoan(). - Inside that callback, the executor opens a second

-pancakeV3FlashCallback(uint256,uint256,bytes)) and downstream Mai1/pair interactions.
-The Mai1 token path itself later callssync()on the Mai1/USDT pair at decoded call474, showing that the final profit realization occurs on the MAIL/Mai1 liquidity side, not from an unrepaid Moolah balance. - During unwind, the executor repays the intermediate routing layer with
+sync()on the Mai1/USDT pair, showing that the final profit realization occurs on the MAIL/Mai1 liquidity side rather than from an unpaid Moolah balance. - During unwind, the executor repays the intermediate routing layer with

 Financial Impact